mekowalski/react-nasa-images-app/NOTES2.md

     - component will figure out how large image is then adjust the grid size

   - [x] use ImageCard inside ImageList instead of img tag

+- Access DOM with refs
+  - [] figure out the image height
+  - [] take height and set it on State on each re-rendered component
+  - [] when re-rendering, use image height to generate appropriate `grid-row` property